 We address this gap using new data on grid connection costs and transmission investment for PJM, the largest US regional transmission grid operator by customers served.
-PJM is particularly interesting because rising demand relative to new generation coming online contributed to record capacity market prices in 2025, prompting nine governors to suggest that their states were losing confidence in the grid operator (14).
-(13) described network upgrade costs for the United States as a whole, but our more comprehensive data for PJM allow us to carefully analyze the relationship between costs and project cancellation at each stage in the grid connection process, describe how estimated costs for the same generator evolve across engineering studies, and quantify the determinants of these costs, notably transmission investment by the grid operator.
+PJM is a particularly interesting context because rising demand relative to new generation coming online contributed to record capacity market prices in 2025, prompting nine governors to suggest that their states were losing confidence in the grid operator (14).
+While (13) describes network upgrade costs for the US as a whole, our more comprehensive data for PJM allow us to carefully analyze the relationship between costs and project cancellation at each stage in the grid connection process.
+They also allow us to describe how estimated costs for the same generator evolve across subsequent engineering studies and quantify the determinants of these costs, notably transmission investment by the grid operator.

 This paper provides three key findings that have implications for transmission policy.
-First, we show that network upgrade costs are unpredictable-generators with similar characteristics can face vastly different connection costs, with observable project characteristics explaining less than 40 percent of the variation.
-Second, we find that high network upgrade costs lead to project cancellation: generators with network upgrade costs in the second study are 59 percent more likely to withdraw from the queue than those without.
-Among generators with nonzero costs, doubling them increases withdrawal probability by 16 percent.
-Third, we find that prior transmission investment by the grid operator reduces network upgrade costs for new generators: those in areas with high recent transmission spending are 50-68 percent less likely to face high costs.
-These findings suggest that the current generator-pays model for network upgrades, combined with a lack of proactive transmission investment, creates a bottleneck that impedes expanding generation capacity.
+First, we show that network upgrade costs are unpredictable-generators with similar characteristics can face vastly different connection costs, with observable project characteristics explaining less than 40 percent of cost variation.
+Second, we find that high network upgrade costs lead to project cancellation: generators with network upgrade costs in the second study are 59 percent more likely to withdraw from the interconnection queue than those with no network costs.
+Among generators with non-zero costs, a doubling of these costs increases withdrawal probability by 16 percent.
+Third, we find that prior transmission investment by the grid operator reduces network upgrade costs for new generators: those in areas with high recent transmission spending are 50-68 percent less likely to face high network upgrade costs.
+These findings suggest that the current generator-pays model for network upgrades, combined with a lack of proactive transmission investment, creates a bottleneck that impedes the expansion of generation capacity.